RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

  ### Client Goals:

   * To have an online presence.
-  * To display the food and drinks offer on the website.
+  * To display the food and drinks offers on the website.
   * To increase traffic to the physical site.
   * Increase online bookings via contact forms.
   * Increase our social media presence via social media links.
-  * Simple to navigate around
-  * Not cluttered with too much information
+  * Convert website visitors into customers.
+  * Improve organic SEO via content.

 ### First Time Visitor Goals:

-  * I want to easely find the food and drinks offer and prices.
+  * I want to easily find the food and drinks offers and prices.
-  * I want to be able to access and download their menu for future use.
+  * I want to be able to access and download the menu for future use.
-  * I want to find out opening times and location.
+  * I want to find out opening times and locations.
-  * I want to quicly and easely book a table or get in touch with the restaurant.
+  * I want to quickly and easily book a table or get in touch with the restaurant.

 ### Returning and frequent Visitor Goals:

-  * As a returning or frequent visitor, I want to find out about new products and events.
-  * As a returning or frequent visitor, I want to be able to book a table or get in touch.
+  * As a returning or frequent visitor, I want to:
+   * Find out about new dishes
+   * Look at new reviews
+   * Book a table
+   * Make an enquiry

 ___
 ## Structure ##

- ### The website is comprised of three pages(home page, gallery page and contact page), all accessible from the navigation menu.
+ ### The website is has three pages (home page, gallery page and contact page) which are all accessible from the navigation menu.

  #### Common sections: